-Photo by Scott T. Sturko A CH-47 Chinook and crew with the 7th Battalion, 158th Aviation Regiment of New Century, Kansas, support students and staff in the 89B project at Fort McCoy, which was awarded in Ammunition Supply Course as they participate February 2024 to L.S.
-Black Constructors, in sling-load training Sept.
+Photo by Scott T. Sturko A CH-47 Chinook and crew with the 7th Battalion, 158th Aviation Regiment of New Century, Kansas, support students and staff in the 89B Ammunition Supply Course as they participate in sling-load training Sept.
 26, 2024, at Sparta-Fort McCoy Airport at Fort McCoy.